freenetis/phpaxrs/README.md

 - support for HTTP Accept header with stars (e.g. `*/*` or `text/*`)
 - authorization & authentification
-- produce/consume multiple accept/content types in single mapped class
+- produce/consume multiple accept/content types in single mapped method/class
 - PHP error catching
 - *many more - this is just an early look*